nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 ## Logos Subscription Recommendations

 As mentioned earlier, the three subscription tiers cater to distinct needs.
 Understanding these use-cases will help you pick the best option for your purposes.
-My recommendation: I suggest that anyone who is going to be using Logos regularly, especially those in ministry and seminary, get at least Logos Pro.
+My recommendation: I suggest anyone who is going to be using Logos regularly, especially those in ministry and seminary, get at least Logos Pro.
 That's the subscription tier I use.

 ---